lowagner/sparrow-bullets/README.md

 After compiling the sparrow3d library, head back to sparrow-bullets, copy options.mk.sample to options.mk, edit options.mk and put in the correct sparrow3d location.
-Then go into the `testing` directory and you should be able to compile it the code with `make` and run the program.
+Then go into the `testing` directory and you should be able to compile the code with `make`.
+Then run the program with `./sparrow-bullet`.

 Eventually:  to compile for open source hardware such as the OpenPandora, you will need to follow the roadmap in this thread: